Willy Adames Preview, Player Props: Brewers vs. Padres

 Willy Adames At The Plate

-- Adames has picked up an RBI in 29.6% of his games this season, with more than one RBI in 13.0% of his games.
-He has also produced three or more runs in eight contests.
+- Adames has had at least one RBI in 30.2% of his games this year (35 of 116), with two or more RBI 15 times (12.9%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.